 Maybe it’s a gay thing.
 We like pretty things.
 Why else do gay men continue to post daily shirtless selfies, always drawing hundreds, if not thousands, of likes?
 The abs haven’t changed overnight.
 And yet this is the gay version of feeding the needy while getting a little pick-me-up ourselves.
 Ooh!
 So pretty.

 I know, I know.
 I should step away from Twitter more.
 If it’s not pec flaunting, it’s Trump taunting.
 It’s one of the reasons my all-day hikes—without connectivity—have been so restorative this summer.
 Which brings me back to my own version of pretty things: mountains and lakes.
-(A stunning pic I tweeted from yesterday’s hike got two only likes, one from a likely bot.)
+(A stunning pic I tweeted from yesterday’s hike got only two likes, one from a likely bot.)

 I’m in Whistler again.
 My epicenter for pretty.
 And, like every time I come here, I’m fighting romanticized notions of moving here.